rawo/10xbadger/.ai/prd.md

 - Auth failures and reservation conflicts are logged with timestamps and relevant contextual fields.
 - Logs are accessible to dev/ops.

+US-15 Promotion Template management
+Description: As an administrator, I want to be able to create new and edit existing Promotion Templates.
+Acceptance Criteria:
+- Admin can create new Promotion Template.
+- Admin can edit existing Promotion Template.

+US-16 Promotion Template deactivation
+Description: As an administrator, I want to be able to deactivate active Promotion Template Acceptance Criteria:
+- Admin can deactivate a Promotion Template; it becomes read-only and is excluded from new promotions.
+- Deactivating a Promotion Template does not invalidate existing Promotions.

 ## 6. Success Metrics
 SM-001 Adoption Rate
 - Target: Registered users / total employees ≥ 90% within 2 months of launch.